 Sleepopolis is supported by readers.
 Product links on Sleepopolis are referral links.
 If you use one of these and buy something Sleepopolis makes a little bit of money.
 Need more info?
 See how it all works here.

-Do I need a mattress pad or mattress protector for my new Casper, Tuft & Needle, Leesa, or Saatva mattress?
+Do I need a mattress pad or mattress protector for my new Casper, Tuft & Needle, Leesa, Saatva, or other online mattress?
 This is by far one of the most common questions I receive on my blog, and it’s long over due for a quick question and answer post.

 First off, it’s important to note the differences between mattress pads and mattress protectors.